Ripped-Kanga/RingCentral-Scripts/README.md

 ## UserAudit.py
 - [x] Build initial version, test and debug.
 - [x] Write audit data to csv
+- [x] Selectable fields for CSV file.
+(Currently occurs after running a full audit on a user, inefficient, will be replaced with dynamic API requests based off what is required in csv export.)
 - [ ] Store User IDs in json for later use.
 - [x] Write IDs to csv file column one.
-- [ ] Add catch for running unfilted params, skip unassigned extensions so as to not crash the script.
+- [ ] Add catch for running unfiltered params, skip unassigned extensions so as to not crash the script.

 - [ ] Should pull the following:
 	### User Information
 	- [x] First & Last Name
 	- [x] Extension Number
 	- [x] Email
-	- [ ] Contact Number
 	- [x] Departments
 	- [x] Permissions (is administrator?)
 	- [x] User Assigned Role